AlexSajdak/mozzilla-dev-site/README.md

-A site to try html and git.
+A site to test html and git functions.